 - Consulting tech companies on their overall marketing strategy

 This is only a guideline, nothing is set in stone and everything (well, almost everything) is possible.
 Through my experience with testing channels, I found out that some make sense and some don’t.
 I want you to know which channels make sense based on your customer, business model and competition.
-I’ll give you the questions and guidelines. you have to think about the answers.
+I will give you the questions to ask yourself and the guidelines to follow.

 Ready to find out more about potentially interesting channels?